How to Reorganize Your Department or Company

 The Value of Communication and Team Involvement

-If you treat people like intelligent adults, the respect you show will be returned two-fold along with the stakeholder's support.
+If you treat people like intelligent adults, the respect you show will be returned, along with the stakeholder's support.

 Once you've communicated with the necessary people, don't be shy about asking for their help.
 It's human nature that people will support what they helped create, and while your team may not have had an opportunity to create the new organizational structure, they can play a huge part in implementing the new structure.
 It is another opportunity for you to get valuable input to tweak the new structure.